kgar/foundry-vtt-tidy-5e-sheets/To Do/Settings Dialog Overhaul/To Do.md

 - [ ] Review and streamline; consider data-driving settings much like Foundry does
 - [ ] Add settings-wide, case-insensitive, includes-based filter text input above the tabs
+- [ ] Standardize/componentize inputs to be used between Items and Settings UI.
+Ensure they look the same.

 ## Fix stuff

 - [x] Actor Profile show portrait / show token options are not working anymore; instead, it just opens the image selection menu.
-- [ ] Fix startup failure.
+- [x] Fix startup failure.
 The settings dialog must be a FormApplication or subclass in order to be opened from the main config dialog.
+- [ ] When opening the settings form, clone the current settings at that point in time.
+Use that as the point of comparison in order to track changes to the data set.
+This will prevent the form from undoing changes to settings which may have happened outside of the form, such as to the main Configuration dialog for color scheme.